mtgjson/mtgjson-website/docs/faq/index.md

 > ### How can I access a card's set imagery?
 >
-> The `keyruneCode` property from the [Set](/data-models/set/#keyrunecode) data model provides information you need for implementing set code imagery but is mostly limited to projects that can use CSS, however, there is ways to use them in desktop applications.
+> The `keyruneCode` property from the [Set](/data-models/set/#keyrunecode) Data Model provides information you need for implementing set code imagery but is mostly limited to projects that can use CSS, however, there is ways to use them in desktop applications.
 See the [Keyrune official documentation](https://keyrune.andrewgioia.com/) for more information.
 >
 > **Scryfall:** `https://svgs.scryfall.io/sets/${setCode}.svg`
 > **Gatherer:** `https://gatherer.wizards.com/Handlers/Image.ashx?type=symbol&set=${setCode}&rarity=${rarity}&size=large`